Summary of the technology

 Our technology is aphysicochemical method for rapid and effective in situ water purification of LNAPL pollutants (Organic compounds floating on a water surface).
 The method includes an AOP-based unique combination that contributes to the decomposition reaction rate of LNAPLs, conversion of 99% rapidly (< 1hr).

-- This complex disassembles the contaminates into environmentally-friendly end products without producing hazardous side product.
+- This complex disassembles the contaminates in to environmentally-friendly end products and the reaction does not produce hazardous side products

-- Relatively inexpensive due to use of a previously developed method for radical production.
+- Relatively inexpensive due to use of previously developed method for radical production

 - Water pollution due to LNAPLs (Light Non–Aqueous Phase Liquids) is a worldwide problem.
 The Globally Produced Water Treatment market is estimated at $8 billion and poised to reach approximately $8.6 billion by 2025, according to a report from Research and Markets.